 US education pioneer Dr Mary Gentile has seen first-hand some of the most devastating ethical failures of the business world, and it is that experience that has shown her how to overcome the biggest barriers to acting ethically.

-Dr Gentile, in Melbourne recently for the Communities in Control conference, came with a powerful solution to the ethical failures wracking many organisations across the world.
+Dr Gentile, in Melbourne for the 2018 Communities in Control conference, came with a powerful solution to the ethical failures wracking many organisations across the world.

 Striding the stage in a spirited performance, Dr Gentile described her “crisis of faith” having taught the captains of industry at Harvard Business School, yet repeatedly witnessing graduates from leading US universities later facing up to some of the biggest scandals, financial collapses and ethically questionable behaviours in history.

 She trawled through thousands of experiences from business leaders to ask: Why do some do the right thing, but not others?
 “We couldn’t say one group of people were ‘more morally troubled’, or organisationally sophisticated or politically savvy.”